benwiggy/PDFsuite/README.md

 4. Rotate (rotate.py)

-This will rotate all the pages of any PDF files by 90˚ into a new file suffixed "NUM".
+This will rotate all the pages of any PDF files by 90˚ into a new file suffixed "+90".

 5. Creator (creator.py)